-- 1. lead the committee through the process to make a recommendation on the applications - 2. call the panel to a vote for highly-ranked applications or where there is dissent and - 3. ensure the meeting runs in a timely manner
+- 1. lead the committee through the process to make a recommendation on the applications - 2. call the panel to a vote for applications when necessary and - 3. ensure the meeting runs in a timely manner

 For applications where the Chair is conflicted out of the room or is Carriage on an application, the Deputy Chair will act in the role.
 Where multiple conflicts arise, other SAC members may be called on to be acting Chair.